keitaroinc/enabler/README.md

 # enabler

-# enabler

-Enabler Overview

 Enabler is a CLI application built for making life easier when working on microservice-based applications.
 Through this package we can create, edit and execute custom cmd commands to configure microservices.
-The repository for the project can be found on this link: https://github.com/keitaroinc/devops-enabler Enabler needs at least python3.7.
-Please check that you have python3.7 or later for running the commands defined in this application.
+The repository for the project can be found on this link: https://github.com/keitaroinc/devops-enabler.
+Enabler needs at least python 3.7.
+Please check that you have python 3.7 or later for running the commands defined in this application.
 The commands used are organized in 5 groups:
 - apps
 - platform